I. Introduction

 B. Process-Based Policies

 In general, all process-based recommendations, including, but not limited to trainings, lectures, readings and the like are not going to entail the use of racial classifications.
 Required DEI or implicit bias trainings do not label individuals on the basis of race and then award or deny a benefit as a result.
-These “process” based policies are not going to be a basis for successful legal challenges.
+These “process”-based policies are unlikely to result in successful legal challenges.

 Example